$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Reasons To Explain Why The Cat Started Peeing Outside The Litter Box

-If your cat is suddenly starting to pee outside of the litter box, there could be a number of reasons why this is occurring.
-The reasons can be medical, physical or behaviourally related.
+If your cat is suddenly starting to pee outside of the litter box, there are a number of reasons why this is occurring.
+The reasons for peeing outside the litter box are medical, physical or behaviourally related.

-In this blog post, I’ll discuss some of the most common reasons why cats start peeing in places other than their litter box, as well as what you can do to help get your cat back on track.
+I’ll discuss some of the most common reasons why cats start peeing in places other than their litter box.
+I will also give you ideas, to help get your cat, back to peeing in his litter box.

-One of the major reasons that cats end up in shelters is often because they don’t use the litter box.
+One of the major reasons that cats end up in shelters is because they don’t use the litter box for peeing and pooping.

 cat at cat shelter not using litter box common issue